iambumblehead/s3-invalidate-cloudfront-id/README.md

 s3-invalidate-cloudfront-id
 ```

-[@foo-software/s3-directory-sync-cli][0] is an excellent package to use with this one when deploying a static s3+cloudfront site,
+[@foo-software/s3-directory-sync-cli][0] is an excellent package to use with this one when deploying a static s3+cloudfront site, as seen in the gitlab job template below,
 ```yaml
 job-s3-sync-invalidate-template:
   image: node:latest-alpine